 The NTLM (NT LAN Manager) connector provides single sign-on (SSO) functionality for Windows systems within a trusted domain environment.
-The connector uses the Windows challenge-response authentication protocol to retrieve credentials from the Windows operating system and uses those credentials to log into Magnolia.
+The connector utilizes the Windows challenge/response authentication protocol to retrieve credentials from the Windows operating system and uses those credentials to log into Magnolia's CMS.

 To configure the module: